pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **targetServerType** = String

-	Allows opening connections to only servers with required state, the allowed values are any, master, slave and preferSlave.
+	Allows opening connections to only servers with required state, the allowed values are any, master, slave, secondary, preferSlave and preferSecondary.
 	The master/slave distinction is currently done by observing if the server allows writes.
-	The value preferSlave tries to connect to slaves if any are available, otherwise allows falls back to connecting also to master.
+	The value preferSecondary tries to connect to secondary if any are available, otherwise allows falls back to connecting also to master.

 * **hostRecheckSeconds** = int